jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Human Factors

-Let's consider the human factors involved in username/password

 ## Memory

-It is important to have a safe and secure storage of passwords in a username/password login system, especially in this day and age where users are likely members of dozens of websites and other digital services.
-Humans can remember at most 4-5 unrelated passwords yet have dozens of digital services they are likely members of.
+Humans can remember at most 4-5 distinct passwords yet have dozens of digital services they are likely members of.
 For this reason they are likely to use the same passwords more than once, or variations of them, on different services.
-This means if a password stolen it potentially has a larger security effect than for just one service.
-By applying the practises in this article it will be virtually impossible for one of these passwords to be cracked.
+This means if a password stolen it potentially has larger security implications than for just one service.
+By applying the practises in this article it will be virtually impossible for one of these passwords to be obtained through a data breach.

 ## Typeability